-In today's tutorial, I'm going to explain how to use the Umbraco API to get the name of the person who created/updated a page you want to query within Umbraco.
-Some examples of why you might want the author's name might include when you're creating a blog and you want to display the name of the author, or if you want to set-up a content approval workflow in the Umbraco backend, so let's begin.
+In today's tutorial, you will learn how you can use the Umbraco API to get the name of the person who created or last updated a page.
+An example of why you might want the author's name might occur when you're creating a blog and you want to display the name of the author!

 What's The Difference Between The Umbraco WriterId and the CreatorId?

-Let's get down to business.
-I won't get into the pro's and con's for using the different Umbraco API, as I've done that already in, UmbracoHelper Vs ContentTypeService.
+I won't get into the pro's and con's for using the different Umbraco API in this tutorial, as I've done that already in, UmbracoHelper Vs ContentTypeService.
 In most situations, you will want to use the Umbraco helper for speed.